-- Your smoke alarm is provided with an alarm horn and pulsating Light Emitting (indicator) Diode, which pulses every 30 seconds, and a green AC power on LED. - When turning the test knob on the smoke alarm to TEST 1 the red light emitting diode should flash rapidly and the horn should sound. - If the battery is low or missing, a chirp will be emitted when the red LED flashes.
+- Your smoke alarm is provided with an alarm horn and flashing red Light Emitting Diode (LED) indicator, which flashes every 15-30 seconds, and a green AC power on LED. - Test button function: when test button is pressed, the full operation of the light source and light sensor is checked and will initiate an - If the battery is low or missing, a chirp will be emitted when the red LED flashes.
 If the smoke alarm is malfunctioning, the chirp will sound between the red LED flashes.
-If AC power fails, the green LED will turn off. - The test knob of your smoke alarm simulates actual smoke conditions.
+If AC power fails, the green LED will turn off.